 Read more background info on this recipe and all about my bread making saga.
 As I said there, this organic soaked homemade bread recipe turns out better than store bought bread!
-It has great flavor and texture, and because of how well the BOSCH works the dough, it is so soft.
+It has great flavor and texture, and because of how well the Bosch works the dough, it is so soft.
 It rises well, slices well, keeps well, and even comes out of the freezer well.
 Kids love it, too.
 Not only that, it's organic, almost all whole grain, easy, and economical.
-One of the best things, though, is that it is also “soaked”, which means that just by starting the recipe the night before, it is much more nutritious because the phytic acid is broken down, and mineral absorption isn't blocked.
+One of the best things, though, is that it is also “soaked”, which means that just by starting the recipe the night before, it is much more nutritious because much of the phytic acid is broken down for more mineral absorption.
 (Read more here about properly preparing grains.)

 ***Keep in mind: the amounts below are for 3 LOAVES.
 For the 6 LOAF RECIPE, see further below.
 (When I was experimenting I didn't want to make more than 3 at once.)